psycopg/psycopg/docs/basic/adapt.rst

 .. warning::

-    Python `int` has arbitrary precision, but PostgreSQL doesn't: an integer value outside the :sql:`bigint` range (e.g. larger than 2 ** 63 - 1)
+    The Python `int` type has arbitrary precision, but PostgreSQL integers don't: a value outside the type range (e.g. larger than 2 ** 63 - 1 for a :sql:`bigint`) passed to a query will be treated as :sql:`numeric`.
-    composed into a query as a literal (e.g. using ``sql.Literal``) is treated as :sql:`numeric`.
-Comparing an :sql:`integer`/:sql:`bigint`
-    column against a :sql:`numeric` value casts the *column* to :sql:`numeric`, which makes a plain index on the column unusable: the query degrades to a sequential scan, which can take orders of magnitude longer on a large table, and can be used as a DoS vector if the value comes from user input.
+    Comparing an :sql:`integer`/:sql:`bigint` column against a :sql:`numeric` value casts the *column* to :sql:`numeric`, which makes an index on the column unusable: the query degrades to a sequential scan, which can take orders of magnitude longer on a large table, and can be used as a DoS vector if the value comes from user input.

-    To avoid it, use a query parameter instead of a literal (parameters keep the declared type), or validate the value against the :sql:`bigint` range before composing the query, or cast the literal explicitly to the column type (e.g. ``{}::bigint``): with the explicit cast an out-of-range value fails with a clear error instead of silently degrading the query plan.
+    To avoid it, you can validate the value against the type range before passing it to the query, or cast the value explicitly to the column type (e.g. ``%s::bigint``): with the explicit cast an out-of-range value fails with a clear error instead of silently degrading the query plan.

     See the article `Forcing sequential scans on PostgreSQL (2022)`__ for the details of this behaviour.